 Female consumers are more educated on skincare than even and consider buying more specialized treatment with active ingredients.
 If brands like Loreal still dominate the market, we are slowly seeing a growing interest in better-formulated skincare and cosmetic products that also respect the environment.

-Masks, Toner and Cleanser are the most used products among Chinese female consumers.
-But Lotions, essence, moisturizer, eye cream, sunscreen and face cream are also the products with relatively strong demand.
+Masks, Toner, and Cleanser are the most used products among Chinese female consumers.
+But Lotions, essence, moisturizer, eye cream, sunscreen, and face cream are also products with relatively strong demand.
 Sunscreen and anti-aging products are segments to keep an eye on.

 In the Consumer Electronics segment, the number of users is expected to amount to 560.4m by 2024.